okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 The Okta account management policy is a type of authentication policy.
 It defines requirements when users enroll in authenticators, recover their passwords, and unlock their accounts.
 Its rule-based framework lets you enforce phishing resistance throughout the user journey, from onboarding to authentication and recovery.

-Okta account management policies appear in GET calls to the `/policies` endpoint.
-However, they are read-only.
+The Okta account management policy appears in GET calls to the `/policies` endpoint.
+However, it's read-only.
 You can't create, update, or delete the policy.
 You have to disable the feature if you want to stop using it.
 Most importantly, you can't assign it to apps.
 This policy applies to Okta account management actions only.

 However, you can use the Policy API to [manage the rules of the policy](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicyRule).